aws-samples/shopfloor-connectivity/docs/core/aws-iot-credential-provider-configuration.md

 }
 ```

-Configuration refering to a GreenGrass deployment configuration:
+Configuration referring to a GreenGrass deployment configuration:

 ```json
 "AwsIotCredentialProviderClient": {